 Make sure the black filled layer is selected …

 … then run the brush, unevenly, along the edges.

 Once you’ve finished removing the edges, you can add some additional decoration by then selecting a brush that has flourishes or swirls, and stamping them onto the black layer using your eraser tool.
 If you don’t yet have a library of brushes, you’ll find some lovely free brushes at Obsidian Dawn.

 Once you’ve finished adding your additional decoration, right click on the top layer and select Flatten Image.

 The two layers are now combined into one.

-From the blend mode drop down box, select Screen.
+Make sure the layer with the black and white overlay mask is selected and from the blend mode drop down box, select Screen.

 The Screen Blending Mode looks at each channel’s color information and multiplies the inverse of the blend and base colors.
 The result color is always a lighter color.
 Screening with black leaves the color unchanged.
 Screening with white produces white.
 The effect is similar to projecting multiple photographic slides on top of each other.